 - Drawing on the plethora of available brains and knowledge to explore new possibilities in the networked media space, most centrally in re-working EngageMedia’s strategy.

 - Extending and expanding our existing collaboration with MIT’s Open Documentary Lab and Center for Civic Media to measure the impact of video for change, including building the community of knowledge around this space via the Video4Change Network.

 - Expanding EngageMedia’s fundraising: the US tradition of philanthropy makes it the place to find necessary support to grow our work.

 - Generally taking time to step back.
-After 8.5 years deeply immersed in EngageMedia’s day to day activities some digestion and reflection is in order.
+After 8.5 years deeply immersed in EngageMedia’s day to day activities, some digestion and reflection are in order.